Tzompantepec: Climate

-Most of the territory has been modified by humans.
-4,812 hectares is dedicated to agricultural production, 85% of which is dedicated to crops and the rest to pasture.
+Flora and fauna

 At the higher elevations there are various types of oak (Quercus laeta, Q. obtusata, Q. crassipes) as well as pines (Pinus leiophylla and Pino pseudostrobus).
 In the area of the Apizaco River there are trees such as Alnus acuminate, Taxodium mucrunatum, Salix bonplandiana and Fraxinus uhdei.
 The rest of the territory is farmland or urban areas with secondary vegetation.

 Because of urban sprawl, wildlife is limited to smaller species such as rabbits, hares, moles, opossums, reptiles and birds.

 Reforestation efforts have includes the planting of over 4,000 trees mostly by school and ecological organizations.